 “Our school has a mission to train a new breed of environmental professionals who not only possess exceptional technical and analytical skills but are also skilled at teambuilding, decision making, problem-solving, empowerment, empathy and communication,” said Deborah Gallagher, professor of the practice of environmental and resource policy.

-The Q&As and panel discussions, which will all held on Thursday evenings from 7 p.m. to 8:15 p.m. to accommodate work and class schedules, are open to the entire Duke and Nicholas School communities, including alums.
+The Q&As and panel discussions, which will all be held on Thursday evenings from 7 p.m. to 8:15 p.m. to accommodate work and class schedules, are open to the entire Duke and Nicholas School communities, including alums.
 The daytime workshops are reserved just for current Master of Environmental Management students at the Nicholas School.

 The series kicks off at on Sept.
 24, with a panel discussion, “The Journey to Sustainability,” that showcases how effective soft skills have helped three Nicholas School alumni shape their careers and bring about change in their organizations.